-The Sony W600D Series 720p LED TV has an average picture quality.
-Even if it doesn't have the sharpest picture, sports looks good and it is great to play video games.
+The Sony W600D Series 720p LED TV has poor picture quality.
+Even if it doesn't have the sharpest picture, sports looks decent and it is okay to play video games.
 For movies though, it isn't good.
 The picture leaves to be desired, especially when watched in a dark room.
 To its merit though, the picture stays good when watched from the side.

 The Sony KDL32W600D doesn't boast a fancy design like the higher end Sony models.
 The TV has somewhat large borders and its black frame and stand are bulky.
 This is not to say it looks particularly bad though, it just won't turn heads.

 The stand is bulky and the TV feels very sturdy on it.

 Footprint of the 32" TV stand: 22" x 7.5"

 The back of the TV is also bulky and not attractive.
 Some of the connections will be available if the TV is wall mounted.